Umuzi-org/ACN-syllabus/content/projects/django-airbnb-clone/rest-endpoints/_index.md

 By exposing nice clean APIs, we "decouple" our django app from the frontend.
 That gives us a lot of freedom in the tools we use.

-Can you think of other situations where exposng APIs would add flexibility to our application?
+Can you think of other situations where exposing APIs would add flexibility to our application?

 ## User journey